MarkCaryLboro/Velocity_Analysis_CAE_ECOMO_Corrugated_Tube/README.md

 caeVelProfileECOMO.mlx              Analysis live function Corrugated_Tube1234_20230428.mat    CAE data.
 Data for each of the 4 tubes simulated is in structure Tube01,..., Tube04.
+CAE_Velocity_Profile_Modelling.pptx User instructions.

+NOTE....
+You must have the statistics and machine learning toolbox installed